 Transfer credit evaluation is completed in the Registrar's Office and based on course content regardless of mode of delivery (onsite, hybrid, or online).
 A log of previously evaluated courses from various accredited colleges and universities is maintained and updated on a regular basis with school deans/ department chairpersons.
 Assessment of a new course requires the student provide a course description and/or course syllabus.
 This information is reviewed by the school dean/department chairperson to determine whether the course will transfer as equivalent to a Saint Vincent course or as elective credit.
-Final determination of acceptance or denial of transfer credit is the responsibility of the Registrar and Director of Core Curriculum.
-A written record of this review will be maintained in the student's file.
+Final determination of acceptance or denial of transfer credit is the responsibility of the Registrar.